prettier/prettier-vscode/README.md

 ## Configuration

 This extension uses [Prettier Configuration files](https://prettier.io/docs/en/options.html) to set formatting options.
-Options are searched recurisevly down from the file being formatted so if you want to apply prettier settings to your entire project simply set a configuration in the root.
+Options are searched recursively down from the file being formatted so if you want to apply prettier settings to your entire project simply set a configuration in the root.
 Settings can also be configured through VS Code - however, these settings will only apply while running the extension, not when running prettier through the command line.
 The recommended approach is to only use the prettier configuration files.

 ### Configuring Default Options

 Some users may not wish to create a new Prettier config for every project.
-Because Prettier searches recursively up the filepath, you can place a global prettier config at `~/.prettierrc` to be used as a fallback.
+Because Prettier searches recursively up the file path, you can place a global prettier config at `~/.prettierrc` to be used as a fallback.

 You can also use the setting [`prettier.configPath`](https://github.com/prettier/prettier-vscode#prettierconfigpath) to provide a global configuration.
 However, be careful, if this is set this value will always be used and local configuration files will be ignored.